ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-claude-integration.md

 **What's Happening Behind the Scenes:**

-When Claude Desktop starts, it:
+When Cursor IDE starts, it:
 1. Reads `claude_desktop_config.json`
 2. Spawns `python calculator_server.py` as a subprocess
 3. Sends an initialization request